 Has any Oscar category changed more since its inception than best documentary short?
-Trace the prize back to its inception, in 1941, and the nominees were dominated by newsreel and propaganda films (at a time when “The March of Time” and patriotic shorts produced by the United States Office of War Information preceded the feature).
+Trace the prize back to its origins, in 1941, and the nominees were dominated by newsreel and propaganda films (at a time when “The March of Time” and patriotic shorts produced by the United States Office of War Information preceded the feature).
 Later, the category passed through an educational period (in which Walt Disney and Charles Guggenheim were rewarded for their informational shorts, and glorified commercials such as “Glass” and “Giuseppina” took the prize), before documentary filmmaking took an artistic leap forward (spurred on by the rise in reality television) around the year 2000.

 That brings us to today, as well-framed political causes and gripping character portraits make for one of the show’s strongest categories — this despite the fact that hardly anyone actually sees documentary shorts in theaters anymore.
 For the sake of fairness, the Academy might want to consider folding the category in with doc feature, where eight-hour, made-for-TV “O.J.: Made in America” won last year, effectively demonstrating that length — whether short or extra-long — is no longer a consideration.
 In the meantime, voters (and audiences curious enough to watch the nominees in theaters or on-demand) have five terrific shorts to consider in what’s unofficially become Oscar’s charity category.